Jeep Grand Cherokee (ZJ)

 The Jeep Grand Cherokee (ZJ) is the first generation of the Jeep Grand Cherokee sport utility vehicle.
-Introduced in 1992 for the 1993 model year, development of the ZJ Grand Cherokee started under American Motors Corporation (AMC) as a mid-sized successor to the compact Jeep Cherokee (XJ) intended to replace both it and the aging Jeep Wagoneer (SJ) and was continued after the company was acquired by Chrysler in 1987.
+Introduced in 1992 for the 1993 model year, development of the ZJ Grand Cherokee began under American Motors Corporation (AMC) as a mid-sized successor to the compact Jeep Cherokee (XJ) intended to replace both it and the aging Jeep Wagoneer (SJ).
+The XJ version was continued after AMC was acquired by Chrysler in 1987.

-Export models produced at the plant in Graz, Austria, were given the vehicle designation of "ZG".
+Export models produced at the plant in Graz, Austria, were designated "ZG".

+Replacement for the XJ

+During the 1980s, American Motors was exploring a follow-up to the popular entry-level Cherokee XJ model.
+The automaker decided to hire outside companies to develop concepts for a larger model in addition to its design department.
+Larry Shinoda styled a prototype in 1985.
+Apparently, AMC took Shinoda's design and claimed it as its own.
+Shinoda had to sue to get paid and get recognized for his efforts.
+Chrysler acquired AMC in 1987 and settled with the Shinoda estate for more than $200,000.

 Jeep Concept 1 (1989)

-A preproduction version of the Jeep Grand Cherokee ZJ was first shown in 1989 as the Jeep Concept 1.
-Featuring similar styling to the production 1993 Grand Cherokee ZJ, the Concept 1 featured a brown exterior with unique "two-tone" lower accent paint, 'Jeep' lettering on one spoke of each wheel, smoked headlamps and tail lamps, front bumper-mounted fog lamps, minivan-style exterior door handles, and a roof rack that was unique to the Concept 1.
+A fully operational preproduction version of the Jeep Grand Cherokee ZJ was first shown in 1989 as the "Jeep Concept 1".
+Featuring similar styling to the production 1993 Grand Cherokee ZJ, the Concept 1 featured a brown exterior with unique "two-tone" lower accent paint, 'Jeep' lettering on one spoke of each wheel, P295/55R17 tires, smoked headlamps and tail lamps, front bumper-mounted fog lamps, minivan-style exterior door handles, and a roof rack that was unique to the Concept 1.

 Dodge "ZJ" Concept (1990s)

-In the early 1990s, Dodge planned a midsize replacement for the Dodge Ramcharger full-size, truck-based SUV, which had been in production since the late 1970s.
-An unnamed "Dodge ZJ" prototype was manufactured that was similar in style to the 1989 Jeep Concept 1, but featured a unique front end with the Dodge "Cross-Hair" front grille, slimmer front headlamps, and unique front and rear bumpers and body side cladding.
-However, before the 1992 introduction of the all-new 1993 Jeep Grand Cherokee ZJ, the project was cancelled, and the replacement to the Ramcharger would not arrive until the 1998 model year as the Dodge Durango, based on the midsize Dodge Dakota pickup truck.
+In the early 1990s, Dodge planned a midsize replacement for the Dodge Ramcharger full-size, a truck-based SUV that had been in production since the late 1970s.
+An unnamed "Dodge ZJ" prototype was made that was similar in style to the 1989 Jeep Concept 1, but featured a unique front end with the Dodge "Cross-Hair" front grille, slimmer front headlamps, and unique front and rear bumpers and body side cladding.
+However, before the 1992 introduction of the all-new 1993 Jeep Grand Cherokee ZJ, the project was cancelled.
+The replacement for the Ramcharger would not arrive until the 1998 model year as the Dodge Durango, based on the midsize Dodge Dakota pickup truck.